charlesmbrady/MERNolithic_sql/README.md

 You can easily take advantage of Live Test-Driven Development by running the command `yarn dev`.
 This will automatically start your application and open the cypress test runner.
 Simply tell cypress which test files to run and whenever you save your code, it will hot reload and rerun the specified tests.

-If you set up the CI/CD pipeline with CircleCI, tests reports will be stored there as artifacts for all three environments, but you can run tests and get reports at anytime locally by simply running `yarn test:local:test-and-report`
+If you set up the CI/CD pipeline with CircleCI, tests reports will be stored there as artifacts for all three (local, staging, production) environments, but you can run tests and get reports at anytime locally by simply running `yarn test:local:test-and-report`, which will launch the app, run tests, and automatically open your test results and coverage reports in your browser.

 ### Contributing